whisper-project/in-my-voice.client.swift/docs/index.md

 # Whisper

-Whisper allows someone who can’t speak to participate in a conversation with others who can.
-The *whisperer* uses a iOS device to type their part of the conversation.
-The *listeners* then see what the whisperer is saying on their own iOS devices.
-The listeners then speak their responses to the whisperer and to each other.
+Whisper is an app that allows someone who can’t speak aloud to participate in a conversation with others who can.
+The *Whisperer* uses the app to type their part of the conversation.
+The *Listeners* use either the app or a browser to see what the Whisperer is saying.
+The Listeners speak their responses aloud to the Whisperer and to each other.

-## Our Story ##

-[Do you want a thing here about you and Bill and the purpose of this app?]
+To learn how to use the app, visit [Instructions](instructions.md).
+For help, visit [Support](support.md).

-## Need Help? ##
+## Privacy

-If you're having trouble with Whisper, please read the [FAQ](faq.md) and see if you can find the help you need.
-If you still need assistance, then contact us through **THIS FORM**(link).
+[ClickOneTwo](https://clickonetwo.io) (the maker of Whisper) does not collect, store, or process any data about individuals who use its applications.

+The contents of conversations held through Whisper are not stored *anywhere*, even on your local device.
+The Whisperer can copy and paste what they have typed in the app, but Listeners cannot copy any text from the app.
+(Whisperers should be aware that browser Listeners can copy and paste text from the conversation.
+If this is undesirable, converse only via Bluetooth.)

+The Whisper app and your browser (if used for listening) store your name and other preferences locally.
+This is so that you do not have to reenter your name and change your preferences every time you enter a conversation.
+None of this locally stored information is available to the Whisper server.

+Whisper collects and sends to its server the following diagnostic and device identifier data, which is used ONLY to improve the app's behavior:

+* A count of crashes and other errors that interrupt conversations in the Whisper app.
+* Identifiers created by the app specific to the device.
+The identifiers are random strings of characters that are different on each device using the app and are not connected to any personally identifable information.
+* The entered names of the Whisperer and Listeners for every conversation (in both the app and browser).
+This data is sent to the server only so that the Whisperer can know who is listening and vice versa.
+That data is *removed* from our server one week after the conversation ends, and is never connected to your Apple account, device, or any personally identifiable information about you.

 ## Copyright